In 1979, following his unsuccessful attempt to enroll at Ohio State University, Jeffrey Dahmer decided to join the U.S. Army.

-Fellow soldiers were astonished by the fact that Dahmer had never kissed a girl and thought they would assist him in losing his virginity.
+Fellow soldiers were astonished by the fact that Dahmer had never kissed a girl and thought they could assist him in losing his virginity.
 One evening, they took Dahmer to Annabella’s House, a well-known brothel in Vogelweh.
-Two soldiers dragged Dahmer inside, where they introduced him to a lady.
-Dahmer sneaked out of the brothel moments later and told the fellow soldiers he never wants to go there again.
+Two soldiers escorted Dahmer inside, where they introduced him to a lady.
+However, Dahmer snuck out of the brothel moments later.

 In a 2010 interview, Preston Davis, a fellow soldier who served in a medic unit with Dahmer, claimed the notorious killer drugged and raped him inside an armored personnel vehicle.

-Once Davis left Germany, he was replaced with 17-year-old Billy Joe Capshaw.
-Dahmer’s reign of terror towards Capshaw began the day he and Dahmer were put into a room together.
+Once Davis left Germany, he was replaced by a 17-year-old Billy Joe Capshaw.
+Dahmer’s abuse towards Capshaw began the day he and Dahmer were put into a room together.
 The first time Dahmer forced himself onto Capshaw, the teenager leapt from the third-floor window and managed to escape.

 “I had probably been raped eight to 10 times, I don’t know.
 He was tying me to the bunk with motor-pool rope.
 He took all my clothing from me.
 He would either beat me before he raped me, or he would beat me after.”

-Eventually, Capshaw was taken to the dispensary for a test with what they called a rape kit to see if he was telling the truth.
-The doctors did nothing, and he was sent back to the room.
+After one incident, Capshaw was taken to the dispensary for a test to verify his claims.
+However, the doctors dismissed the allegations and sent Capshaw back to his room.

 “I was there for another 17 months with Jeff, being raped and tortured.”

-He learnt ten years later that the rape kit and the results had been discarded.
+Ten years later, Capshaw learned that the rape kit and the results were simply discarded.

 “They threw me to the dogs,” Capshaw said.

-Preston Davis and Billy Joe Capshaw are now friends, bound together as the two only two known survivors of Dahmer’s assaults.
+Preston Davis and Billy Joe Capshaw are now friends, bound together as the only two known victims of Dahmer’s Army assaults.

-Due to alcohol abuse, Dahmer’s performance deteriorated and, in March 1981, he was deemed unsuitable for military service and was later discharged from the Army.
+Due to alcohol abuse, Dahmer’s performance deteriorated and, in March 1981, he was deemed unsuitable for military service and was later discharged from the force.